github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-java.rst

 ------------------

 The following sections provide reference material for extension points.
-This includes descriptions of each of the arguments (eg. access paths, types, and kinds).
+This includes descriptions of each of the arguments (eg. access paths, kinds and provenance).

 Extension points
 ----------------